The Question: Do Insurance Companies Accuse Innocent Injured Folks of Fraud?

 The Answer: Unfortunately, Yes.

 We will help you establish credibility.
 The time immediately after an accident is stress-filled and confusing, perfect for making mistakes.
 Your personal injury lawyer is on your side.
 Tell them everything you can as truthfully as you can and let them best guide you.
 They will know what details matter, and help you avoid mistakes.

 Do not let the insurance company paint you, the injured party, as someone just out for a paycheck.
 Attacking your credibility is a standard industry practice.
 Fraud accusations are common and scare people into accepting low settlements.
 Insurance companies will jump on any difference between your story and provable facts.
 If successful, your payout will be reduced.
 Facts are open to interpretation and insurance companies can make allegations that can irrevocably damage a lawyer’s ability to represent you.

 Your Credibility Matters

 You do not have to pay out for an injury if there is no injury.
 Insurance companies benefit from claiming you are exaggerating your injuries if not outright faking them.
 If something you say ends up being factually incorrect, it begs the question “What else are they wrong about?”.
 Your whole case could be threatened if you are found untrustworthy.
 Credibility goes beyond simple lying.
 Have you ever experienced someone in your life self-diagnosing an illness?
 Depending on their history, you may or may not believe them.
 Try to stick to simple provable facts, credibility matters.
-During the course of your matter you need many people to trust your word.
-Your attorney, the opposing party, the jury, the judge, and doctors will all need to believe you.
+During the course of your matter, you need many people to trust your word.
+Your attorney, the opposing party, the jury, the judge, and the doctors will all need to believe you.